Mechanisms of Behavior

 A Summer Program for Undergraduate Research in Behavioral Neuroscience at Duke University

 Thank you for your interest in our “Mechanisms of Behavior” NSF-REU program at Duke University.
-Unfortunately, we don’t anticipate offering the program this summer (2013), but we will post new information to this site if there is a change in status.
+Unfortunately, we don’t anticipate offering the program this summer (2013) or in the summer of 2014, but we will post new information to this site if there is a change in status.